 Guide | Glossary | FAQs | The Masters | Back to Top

 A “good score” is really all relative to who you are and what sort of course you’re playing.
-If you’re a professional golfer, you’ll probably be shooting under 72 (the average part for the entire course).
+If you’re a professional golfer, you’ll probably be shooting 72 (the average par for the entire course) and under.
 If you’re not a pro, but you LOVE golf, you might be a scratch golfer, which means you’re normally shooting 72.
-If you’re like us and are just starting to get into golf and are still a little hack, you’re happy with shooting 100.
-LOL.
+If you’re like us and are just starting to get into golf (and admittedly are still a little hack), you’re happy with shooting 100.
 This also depends on the course difficulty.
-Our tip: golf can be frustrating AF and do NOT compare yourself to others when first learning.
+Our tip: golf can be frustrating AF and it’s really important to NOT compare yourself to others when first learning.

 What does ‘short game’ mean?

 Short game means anything that happens around the green, which is where the hole is and where players generally putt.
 Short game includes mostly pitching, chipping and putting.

 What do they mean by ‘lipping out’?
 Are golf players kissing or something?

 Wouldn’t that be nice?
 No snogging here unfortunately.
 Lipping out is what happens when a person putts and the golf ball catches the rim, aka “lip”, of the hole and the ball doesn’t fall in.
 Have a look at this video to see what we mean.

 Any shot that is played with the intention of hitting the putting green.
 It usually refers to those second and third shots on a hole when you’re trying to set yourself up for putting success.

 Do you have to be fit to play golf?